Community care worker joins an an elderly woman for a cup of tea while sitting at her kitchen table.

 Another time, RadioMe might detect that the listener is becoming agitated via their bio-bracelet readings.

-The software could then override the scheduled song choice and select a song from the user's personal library, known to be likely to calm them.
+The software will then override the scheduled song choice and select a song from the user's personal library, known to be likely to calm them.
 Calming material could continue to be played until RadioMe detects the user is no longer agitated.

 Research at the University of Plymouth